-Professor Summers taught the following courses in Spring 2014:
+Professor Summers is teaching the following course in Fall 2017:

-Analyzes major issues in American economic policy, including national savings, taxation, health care, Social Security, budget policy, monetary and fiscal policy, and exchange rate management.
-Current economic issues and policy options are discussed in detail and in the context of current academic thinking.
+This course analyzes major issues in American economic policy including taxation, Social Security, health care reform, budget policy, monetary and fiscal policy, and exchange rate management.
+Current economic issues and policy options discussed.

-Economics 2510 – Inside Government: Making Public Policy
+Economics BGP300 – Inside Government: Making Public Policy

 Faculty: Cass Robert Sunstein (Law School) and Lawrence H. Summers